 Classroom teachers, special education teachers, librarians, teacher assistants, school bus drivers, aides, and other staff members or volunteers in grades K-12 can all benefit and can receive continuing education units.Learn More

-The Foundation offers resources and training to help first responders better understand how to recognize and respond to someone having a seizure.Learn More
+The Foundation offers resources and training to help first responders better understand how to recognize and respond to someone having a seizure in addition to the Seizure Recognition and Response Training.Learn More

 Law enforcement and correctional officers may encounter people acting confused, having difficulty talking or understanding, or behaving inappropriately.
 There may be many causes of these symptoms, including seizures and epilepsy.
 Knowing how to recognize and respond to a person during a seizure is critical for all law enforcement officers.Learn More